Kong/docs.konghq.com/app/2.1.x/admin-api.md

      -F "config.access=@custom-auth.lua"
 ```

-When specifying arrays for this content-type, the array indices must be specified.
+When specifying arrays for this content-type the array indices must be specified.
-An example Route added to a Service named `test-service`:
+An example route added to a service named `test-service`:

 ```
 curl -i -X POST http://localhost:8001/services/test-service/routes \